opendocsg/slw-judgments-backfill/2014_SGHC_7/report.md

  25 The common thread running through category 2 rapes is that there has been exploitation of a particularly vulnerable victim either because the perpetrator is related to the victim in a way that allows him to abuse his position of trust or authority, or the perpetrator exploits a numerical advantage or acts out of hate towards a minority group.

- 26 The leading case in Singapore involving the rape of vulnerable victims is PP v B [1999] 3 SLR(R) 227.
+ 26 The leading case in Singapore involving the rape of vulnerable victims is PP v B <span class="citation">[1999] 3 SLR(R) 227</span>.
 In that case, the accused pleaded guilty to 3 counts of raping his daughter pursuant to s 376(1) of the PC.
 Several aggravating factors were taken into account, including the

 following: